Presenting…

-It will be noted by anyone who has been following this site for any length of time that at some point (i.e., around 2011) suddenly most of my work was being created in a low-end 3D program.
-I had a reason for this.
+It will be noted by anyone who has been following this site for any length of time that at some point (i.e., around 2011) suddenly most of my illustrations were being created in low-end 3D, rather than by modification of commercial clip art.
+I had a good reason for this.

-I had a project.
-Well, to be accurate, I’d had this particular project for quite some time and didn’t have any good idea of how to deal with it.
+There was project.
+Well, to be accurate, I’d had this particular project on the back burner for several years and didn’t have any clear idea of how to deal with it.

 The whole point of the site is for it to be a showcase for my book designs.
 Designing books is my hobby.